apache/zetacomponents/Document/tests/files/rst/parser/s_027_standard.rst

                                'token' =>
                               ezcDocumentRstToken::__set_state(array(
                                  'type' => 5,
-                                 'content' => 'option was supplied, there should be a ', 'line' => 131,
+                                 'content' => 'option was supplied, there should be a', 'line' => 131,
                                  'position' => 29,
                                  'escaped' => false,